Manik-Jain/EMR_API/README.md

 ## Project structure

 The API has been written in Python v3.7 using [Flask-RESTPlus](https://github.com/python-restx/flask-restx) library.
-The API comes with a build-in [Swagger UI](https://swagger.io/tools/swagger-ui/) that can be used to visualise and test the API methods.
+The API comes with a built-in [Swagger UI](https://swagger.io/tools/swagger-ui/) that can be used to visualise and test the API methods.

 ## Python packages required